 2. Traffic quality

-With more and more publishers (including those who turn to cheap tricks to gather push databases), the market gets saturated with low quality networks that sell you impressions from duplicate subscribers.
+With more and more publishers (including those who turn to cheap tricks to gather push databases), the market gets saturated with low-quality networks that sell you impressions from duplicate subscribers.

-Following the old expression that says that you should strike the iron while it’s still hot, you should present your offers to visitors just after they have subscribed.
-The statistic says it all: the click-through rate of push creatives is about 7 times higher among freshly-subscribed recipients and up to 3 times higher among those who’s been subscribed for a few days, compared to those who have been receiving web push ads for over a week.
+Following the old expression that says that you should strike the iron while it’s still hot, you should present your offers to visitors just after they subscribed.
+The statistic says it all: the click-through rate of push creatives is about 7 times higher among freshly-subscribed recipients and up to 3 times higher among those who have been subscribed for a few days, compared to those who have been receiving web push ads for over a week.

 Remember, the best networks bring you the highest ROI.
 You may be interested more in raw profit, but it is the ROI indicator that reveals the true quality of traffic.
+Every push ad network tries to deliver a quality audience for your push notifications but does every ad network does a massive traffic cleanup that doubles the ROI of its clients?
+Well… Zeropark did that.

 3. Customer support